-Lay Observers are appointed by the Secretary of State under the Criminal Justice Act 1991 (CJA1991) but are independent from Government and any Government agencies.
+All Lay Observers are appointed by the Secretary of State under the Criminal Justice Act 1991.
+All Lay Observers are unremunerated and independent of the Government.